 Discard Cleaners That Cannot Be Stored Safely

-Discard cleaners with baking soda and bleach or peroxide pastes right away.
-These are one-use only cleaners.
+Throw away any cleaners with baking soda and bleach or baking soda and peroxide right away after you are done using them.
+These cleaners are one-use only.

 Homemade Grout Cleaner With Peroxide

 Hydrogen peroxide is a great cleaning agent for grout.
-Try out these recipes, if you're looking for an instant grout whitening winner!
+Try these recipes below if you're looking for an instant grout-whitening winner!

-The combination of hydrogen peroxide and baking soda can help bleach stains from some types of lighter or white grouts.
+The combination of hydrogen peroxide and baking soda can help with stains on some types of lighter or white grouts.
 Do not use this combination on grout that is surrounded by marble or stone tiles.

 - Sprinkle the baking soda on the grout.

-- Pour hydrogen peroxide in a spray bottle.
+- Pour hydrogen peroxide into a spray bottle.